cucumber-rs/cucumber/book/src/cli.md

             Note: Tags from Feature, Rule and Scenario are merged together on filtering, so be careful about conflicting tags on different levels.

-    -v, --verbose
+    -v
+            Verbosity of an output.

-            Increased verbosity of an output: additionally outputs step's doc string (if present)
+            `-v` is default verbosity, `-vv` additionally outputs world on failed steps, `-vvv` additionally outputs step's doc string (if present).
 ```

 ![record](rec/cli.gif)